gjavier21/mockmind-method/docs/legal/legal-readiness-checklist.md

 > This checklist is part of the [MockMind Method](https://gjavier21.github.io/mockmind-method/).
 > It protects the right to reflect — with clarity, foresight, and authorship.

+> ✅ Legal Clearance:
+> `mockmind://legal/clearance?national_security=0.00`
+>
+> This reflection has been reviewed for national security risk.
+> No classified data, foreign agent activity, or export-controlled content is present.
+> Authorship is personal, modular, and unaffiliated.